FrozenH2O/SkySR203Monitor/README.md

 iRestartAfterxMins = 45

+Logs into networkstatus.log, and uses networkstatus.txt to store last status

 Please note this could reboot your hub everytime it runs, the hub can take 5 minutes to reboot so if you time it badly it could get stuck rebooting.